 In Long Walk to Freedom, Nelson Mandela singles out War and Peace as a book that had a profound influence on him during his 27-year incarceration.
 He says that he returned to the novel over and over again, referring to it as his all-time favorite years later.

-As the world remembers December as the anniversary of the loss of the greatest moral leader of our time, it’s worth revisiting the masterpiece that helped to inspire and guide him through his darkest days.
+As the world remembers the loss of the greatest moral leader of our time, it’s worth revisiting the masterpiece that helped to inspire and guide him through his darkest days.
 What Mandela took from Tolstoy’s novel, above all, is a vision of fierce idealism in a broken world.

 Tolstoy and Faith